International Whistlers Convention

 The International Whistlers Convention was an international competition for whistlers that originated from a folk festival in Louisburg, North Carolina.
 It was started in 1980 as the National Whistlers Convention, the first whistling convention in the world.
 Although mostly held in Louisburg, the convention was occasionally held in Japan and China.
 In addition to competitions, the convention also inducted individuals into the Whistlers Hall of Fame in addition to competitions.
 The convention was featured in the documentary Pucker Up: The Fine Art of Whistling.
 The last International Whistlers Convention was held in Louisburg in 2013.
 In 2016, the Japanese Whistling Confederation started a successor event, the biennial World Whistlers Convention.

 History

 Origins

-The Franklin County and Louisburg College Folk Festival was founded in 1970 by Louis de Hart to celebrate traditional music, dance, and crafts of the American southeast.
-The festival was held at Louisburg College in Louisburg, North Carolina.
+The Franklin County and Louisburg College Folk Festival was founded in 1970 by Allen de Hart, a psychology professor at Louisburg College, to celebrate traditional music, dance, and crafts of the American southeast.
+The festival originally was held at Louisburg College in Louisburg, North Carolina.
 For the original composition competition at the 1974 festival, Darrell Williams from Durham, North Carolina whistled his original composition of “Little River Blues” instead of singing; he won the category that year and again in 1975, whistling.

 In 1976, de Hart added a separate whistling competition to the festival; this was the start of the Whistling Contest.
 Later, the whistling competition was split from the fall folk festival and became an annual spring event.
 It was the first whistling convention in the world.